shubhexists/vault/README.md

 # Vault
 Vault will be a command line tool (if successful) similar to git which would have multiple features like brances etc etc.

+Drop of a ✨ if you are here.
+It would mean a lot : )
 ```
 __     __          _ _
 \ \   / /_ _ _   _| | |_